• Skip to primary navigation

 Looking for More Easy Mediterranean Recipes?

-FAQ: How Long Does Greek Salad Last At Room Temperature?
+How Long Does Greek Salad Last At Room Temperature?

 Don't leave this salad unrefrigerated for longer than 2 hours (if the ambient temperature is below 90°F/32°C).
 If the temperature is above 90°F/32°C don't leave Greek salad out for more than 1 hour.
 This salad is best eaten after it's just been made.
 But you can place a bowl of ice under it to help keep it fresher for longer.

-FAQ: Can You Make Greek Salad in Advance?
+Can You Make Greek Salad in Advance?

+This salad tastes best just after it's been tossed together.
 Add all of the chopped veggies, diced feta cheese, olives, and herbs each in their own separate mounds to an airtight container.
 Place it in the refrigerator for up to 1 day in advance.
 The ingredients will touch each other, but they shouldn't be tossed together because this helps them stay crisp.
 It also keeps the salad components from becoming watery before you're ready to eat it.
 Add the salad dressing just before time to serve it.
 Simply drizzle the dressing over the top of the ingredients and toss everything together.

 Greek salad can be stored in the refrigerator in an airtight container for up to 4 days.
 However, it's best to eat it within a couple of days of making it.
 Over time vegetables will start to release their natural juices making the salad soggy.

-FAQ: Can You Freeze Greek Salad?
+Can You Freeze Greek Salad?

 Do not freeze Greek salad!
 Cucumbers become soggy, wet, and translucent (no matter how crunchy and crisp they were to start).
 Tomatoes become mushy, the onions become slimy, and mint and fresh oregano turn black.
-The olives and feta are about the only thing in a Greek salad that can be frozen and retain a similar texture.
+The olives and feta are about the only things in a Greek salad that can be frozen and retain a similar texture.

-FAQ: How Do You Keep Greek Salad From Getting Soggy?
+How Do You Keep Greek Salad From Getting Soggy?

 The best way to keep Greek salad from getting soggy is to use small firm cucumbers.
 They contain less water than large cucumbers with lots of seeds, or even English cucumbers.
 Persian cucumbers and smaller garden fresh cucumbers have the least amount of water which makes them perfect for this salad.
 If using English cucumbers, slice them in half lengthwise and remove the pulp and seeds before slicing them.
 Using grape tomatoes is a good option because they contain less water and they store well.
-Use them if you plan to make this salad in advance.

-FAQ: How Do You Tame the Raw Onion Flavor in a Greek Salad?
+How Do You Tame the Raw Onion Flavor in a Greek Salad?

 There are 2 things you can do to remove some of the sharpness from raw onion in a Greek salad.
 First, slice them paper-thin which means less pungent flavor attacking your taste buds all at once.
 When they're thin like this, they interact and melt into the Greek salad dressing which drastically reduces the sharpness.
 The second option is to soak the sliced onions in cool water for 30 minutes.
 Pat them completely dry before adding them to the salad.
-I never have to soak them in water as long as I slice them paper thin, but do what you prefer.

 Let's get started!